saleor/saleor-docs/docs/dashboard/customers.md

 ### How to remove a customer

 Select the specific customer record from the main list.
-Click [[Remove]] in the footer then confirm the action
+Click [[Delete]] in the footer then confirm the action.